genecook/focus_js/README.md

 desktop client. **focus_js** started out as an internal tool, developed specifically for use in testing a new microprocessor simulator implementation.

 To use, either download and compile of course, or use one of the packaged releases (*debian* package or *gzip'd/tar* file).
-The packaged releases were compiled using *Gnu G++* version 5.4.0 and *Ubuntu Linux* version 16.04.5.
+The packaged releases were compiled using *Gnu G++* version 5.4.0 and *Ubuntu Linux* version 16.04.

-The packaged releases includes a formatted version of the quick-start guide.
-As time permits I'll post that here as well.
 [Quick Start](docs/focus_js_quick_start.adoc)